John Rowe (Exelon): Early life and education

 Rowe was born in Dodgeville, Wisconsin, in 1945.
 He was raised on a farm close to his hometown.
 He graduated with a bachelor's degree in history from the University of Wisconsin in 1967.
 He was then accepted into the University of Wisconsin Law School and obtained a Juris Doctor three years later.
-During this time, he was elected to the Phi Beta Kappa Society and the Order of the Coif.
+During this time, he was elected to Phi Beta Kappa society and the Order of the Coif.

 Career

 After graduating, Rowe first worked as an associate for Isham Lincoln & Beale starting in 1970.
 He was promoted to partner seven years later and remained with the firm until 1980.
 He represented Commonwealth Edison, as well as the bankruptcy trustee of Milwaukee Road.
 Rowe then worked as an in-house counsel for Conrail from 1980 to 1984.

 Rowe transitioned from the legal sector to energy and relocated to the East Coast in 1984, when he was appointed chief executive officer (CEO) of Central Maine Power.
 Five years later, he became CEO of New England Electric System, after his predecessor died in a lightning strike.
 After nearly a decade in that capacity, he went back to Chicago in 1998 to become CEO of Unicom Corp, the parent of Commonwealth Edison (ComEd).
 The company had expensive and faulty nuclear power plants that operated at 49 percent capacity at the time, coupled with recurring outages due to postponed maintenance.
 This drew the ire of mayor Richard M. Daley, with the city contemplating operating its own electrical system.
 Some of Rowe's early initiatives included upgrading infrastructure, hiring new managers, and reversing the fortunes of ComEd's nuclear operations.
 His decision to sell the company's fossil fuel fleet significantly decreased its reliance on coal to 6 percent of its portfolio.

-ComEd ultimately merged with PECO Energy Company in 2000 to form Exelon, with Rowe becoming CEO of the new company.
+ComEd ultimately merged with PECO Energy Company in 2000 to form Exelon, with Rowe succeeding Corbin McNeill as CEO.
 Under his leadership, the company became the first in the energy sector to sign up to the U.S. Climate Action Partnership.
 In both 2008 and 2009, Institutional Investor named Rowe the best electric utilities chief executive officer in America.
 He was also a commissioner on President Barack Obama's Blue Ribbon Commission on America's Nuclear Future which provided policy recommendations to the president regarding the storage of nuclear waste, nuclear recycling / reprocessing and nuclear reactor technology.
 Rowe was noted for his vocal support of the proposed cap and trade mechanism for carbon emission control.
 His company left the United States Chamber of Commerce over the latter's highly public opposition to cap and trade.
 He oversaw Exelon's purchase of Constellation Energy Group in a 2008 deal worth $8 billion.
 He retired four years later after the merger was completed.